cynkra/dm/README.md

 Further Reading: The {dm} functions for working with [foreign keys](https://krlmlr.github.io/dm/articles/dm-class-and-basic-operations.html#foreign-keys).

-### 4\) Normalization
+### 5\) Normalization

-Normalization is the technical term that describes the central design principle of a relational data model: splitting data into multiple tables.
+One main goal is to keep the data organization as clean and simple as possible by avoiding redundant data entries.
+Normalization is the technical term that describes this central design principle of a relational data model: splitting data into multiple tables.
 A normalized data schema consists of several relations (tables) that are linked with attributes (columns) with primary and foreign keys.
-One main goal is to keep the data organization as clean and simple as possible by avoiding redundant data entries.

 For example, if you want to change the name of one airport in `nycflights13`, you have to change only a single data entry.
 Sometimes,